Amazon Marketplace

 ARAP is the premium tier of Amazon Retail Analytics with advanced features, greater data depth, and custom reports.
 Large vendors use ARAP for advanced competitive analysis and forecast modeling.
 It requires higher investment but offers deeper strategic insights.

-Open term pageARN
+Open glossary pageARN

 Amazon Reference Name (AWS)